rclancyc/rclancyc.github.io/_projects/neuro.md

 # Background

 It is a grotesque understatement to say that the human brain is complex.
 Although we are a long way from a complete understanding of the brain, we understand some of its basic functions.
-Of particular interest is the propogation of electrical signals across synapsis which the brain uses to relay instruction to the body.
+Of particular interest is the propagation of electrical signals across synapsis which the brain uses to relay instruction to the body.
 As electrons flow, there are neural currents that, as Maxwell's equation show, give rise to magnetic fields.

 These biomagnetic fields induced by brain currents are extremely weak (7 to 10 orders of magnitude smaller than the Earth's field).
-Despite the seeming hopelesslness of recovering such ridiculously small signal, it is possible and precisely the goal of magnetoencelphalography  (pronounced _mag-nee-toe-en-sell-ful-ography_).
+Despite the seeming hopelessness of recovering such ridiculously small signal, it is possible and precisely the goal of magnetoencelphalography  (pronounced _mag-nee-toe-en-sell-ful-ography_).
 Don't worry if you can't say it, you have plenty of good company.
 Since it's a mouthful, we normally go with its acronym...MEG.

 MEG is a non-invasive method to image brain function with high spatial and temporal resolution.
 This is done by placing an array of magnetometers on the scalp and measuring the magnetics field.
-As one can imagine, it is difficult to isolate brain fields from those originating externally, i.e., Earth, electical lines, train passing nearby, etc. Nearly every other source will have a magnetic signature orders of magnitude larger than those induced by brain currents.
+As one can imagine, it is difficult to isolate brain fields from those originating externally, i.e., Earth, electrical lines, train passing nearby, etc. Nearly every other source will have a magnetic signature orders of magnitude larger than those induced by brain currents.

 <p align="center">